-Online Class: I will use D2L for posting the syllabus, course communication, course schedule, attendance, and gradebook.
+I will use D2L for posting the syllabus, course communication, course schedule, attendance, and gradebook.
 There will be online office hours announced through D2L.
 You should regularly check D2L, and the email hosted via D2L for important course information.
-Participation is monitored.
-You should log in to D2L multiple times per week.

-Expectations for written work
+Expectations for written work:

 Correct grammar, punctuation, and spelling are expected on all written assignments (although web discussions are not held to the high standard of a research project or other written assignment).
-Written assignments can be done in one of the following:

-Microsoft Word and turned in as an attachment in dropbox on D2L

-Google doc with the share link submitted to D2L (Make sure share settings are set to "anyone with the link can view or edit")

-Discussions should be completed within the D2L discussion space and NOT uploaded as an attachment.

-Due dates should be honored in order to receive the highest grade.

-When referring to the ideas of others, works should be cited using the APA format
+- Written assignments should be done in Microsoft Word and turned in as an attachment in dropbox on D2L. - Discussions should be completed within the D2L discussion space and NOT uploaded as an attachment. - Due dates should be honored in order to receive the highest grade. - When referring to the ideas of others, works should be cited using the APA format.